 This step is performed for all levels of the tree until the hash of the root has been calculated.
 If the hash of the root is identical as proof, the calculation was successful and the root hash is verified.
 The root hash corresponds to the private key we embedded in the blockchain through a transaction.
 For a more detailed explanation of the Merkle Tree, we want to refer to Wikipedia.

 After the successful verification of the root hash, you need to find the hash in the blockchain.
 Since we use different blockchains, the procedure varies for each blockchain type.

 Having determined the private key in the previous step, we can use this private key for a Bitcoin address.
+We also publish our Bitcoin transactions on our private key page.
 The detailed steps to calculate the uncompressed Bitcoin address can be found here.
 Lets assume the private key is:

 The corresponding calculated Bitcoin address is:

 Check the transactions.
 By using any blockexplorer for Bitcoin, you can search for the previously calculated Bitcoin address:

 The earliest transaction for this address proofs the existence of your file.
 The timestamp of the file corresponds to the block time of the first transaction.